-Advantages of PrimeSuite include single sign-on for both EHR and PM, clinical alerts, flexible, specialty-specific clinical template library, eRx, integrated speech-to-text, patient engagement, mobile, analytics, interoperability and other add-on solutions, greater efficiency in the front office, clinic and back office as a result of this, easy to capture structured data, accurate and speedy documentation and simple and quick scheduling of appointments and resources.
+Advantages of PrimeSuite include single sign-on (learn more here) for both EHR and PM, clinical alerts, flexible, specialty-specific clinical template library, eRx, integrated speech-to-text, patient engagement, mobile, analytics, interoperability and other add-on solutions, greater efficiency in the front office, clinic and back office as a result of this, easy to capture structured data, accurate and speedy documentation and simple and quick scheduling of appointments and resources.

 As we very well know, all good things come at a price – in this case it is $20,000.00.
 This sum is paid only one time, but still.

 This software is a great investment for any medical provider and practice and all health care establishments in general.

 eClinicalWorks is a private company in the area of health care IT, providing practice management and comprehensive EHR solutions to hundreds of thousands of providers in countries all over the world.
 You can do everything you want using just one software: create claims, schedule, and EMR.
 It is widely used for scheduling and billing.
 You can choose primary, secondary or tertiary for an insurance plan.
 It features a convenient schedule format for more than one physician on one common screen.